Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

 \subsection{Dust extinction in the source plane}

-We use the dust extinction map shown in Fig.~\ref{fig:dust_map_image_plane} and reconstruct it on the source plane using our lens model from Sect.~\ref{ssec:SLmod:esr}.
-As the \glee source reconstruction algorithm requires an estimate of the uncertainty per pixel, we approximate it by $\sqrt{A_V}$ (i.e., similar to a shot noise estimate), which results in a reasonable source-plane reconstruction.
-We show the source-plane dust extinction map of the SN H0pe host galaxy in the top panel of Fig.~\ref{fig:dust_map_source_plane}.
-SN H0pe is located on the outskirt of a large region with significant dust extinction with $A_V\gtrsim1$.
-We do not quote an interpolated $A_V^{\rm H0pe}$ value from our source-plane dust extinction map.
-Such an estimate would be too uncertain due the imperfect PSF model (whose effect is more pronounced than in the image plane), pixelation effects of the source reconstruction, as well as the specific choice for the $A_V$ per-pixel uncertainty.
-Instead, our image-plane estimate detailed in Sect.~\ref{ssec:dust:image_plane} is more robust, and should thus be preferred.
+We used the dust extinction map from Fig.~\ref{fig:dust_map_image_plane} and reconstructed it on the source plane using our lens model from Sect.~\ref{ssec:SLmod:esr}.
+Because the \glee source reconstruction algorithm requires an estimate of the uncertainty per pixel, we approximated it by $\sqrt{A_V}$ (i.e., similar to a shot noise estimate), which results in a reasonable source-plane reconstruction.
+The top panel of Fig.~\ref{fig:dust_map_source_plane} presents the source-plane dust extinction map of the SN H0pe host galaxy.
+SN H0pe lies on the outskirts of a large region with significant dust extinction, with $A_V\gtrsim1$.
+We did not derive an interpolated $A_V^{\rm H0pe}$ value from our source-plane dust extinction map.
+Such an estimate would be too uncertain due to the imperfect PSF model (whose effect is more pronounced than in the image plane), pixelation effects in the source reconstruction, and the specific per-pixel $A_V$ uncertainty.
+Instead, our image-plane estimate detailed in Sect.~\ref{ssec:dust:image_plane} is more robust and should be preferred.

-We find the dust distribution in the SN host to be strongly asymmetric.
-While early-type galaxies and mid-type spirals generally display symmetric and radially decreasing $A_V$ profiles \citep[see e.g.,][]{2019ApJ...884...21K}, the host of SN H0pe clearly has stronger reddening southward of the galaxy center.
-Such dust distribution could be explained by outflow mechanisms that triggered a burst of star formation.
-Inflow of dusty material could alternatively explain the asymmetric feature visible in the dust extinction map.
-Dedicated analyses of the available NIRSpec spectra from each lensed image could perhaps give us insights, although additional observations at sub-mm wavelengths would more certainly help to know the origin of the asymmetric dust distribution.
+We find that the dust distribution in the SN host is strongly asymmetric.
+Whereas early-type galaxies and mid-type spirals generally display symmetric and radially decreasing $A_V$ profiles \citep[see e.g.,][]{2019ApJ...884...21K}, the host of SN H0pe clearly shows stronger reddening south of the galaxy center.
+This dust pattern could result from outflow mechanisms that triggered a burst of star formation.
+Alternatively, inflows of dusty material could explain the asymmetric feature visible on the dust extinction map.
+Dedicated analyses of the available NIRSpec spectra from each lensed image could provide insights, although additional observations at submillimeter wavelengths would certainly help to clarify the origin of the asymmetric dust distribution.